codex-team/hawk.workers/README.md

 > More info on setting up Registry [here](https://github.com/codex-team/hawk.registry)

+For simplicity, Hawk workers can be used as part of the [Mono repository](https://github.com/codex-team/hawk.mono)

 ## How to write a Worker

 - Inherit from `Worker` class and implement `handle` method which process tasks from registry (see more in [`lib/worker.js`](lib/worker.js)) [Example](workers/javascript/src/index.ts)